International Student Services

 To pay the deposit for your Champlain College tuition and housing, please visit our Admitted Students webpage.

 International students must arrive on campus and move into the residence hall several days before the beginning of each semester to attend a special international student orientation.
-These dates vary from semester to semester so it is necessary for you to contact your International Student Advisor, in the Office of International Education to discuss the early arrival dates.
+These dates vary from semester to semester so it is necessary for you to contact your Assistant Director of International Student Services, in the Office of International Education to discuss the early arrival dates.
 Please also check the Champlain College Academic Calendar before you make travel arrangements.

 If you intend to travel in the U.S. prior to coming to the campus, you need to know that according to U.S. Department of Homeland Security regulations all initial or beginning F-1 or J-1 visa students are only allowed to enter the U.S. 30 days or less in advance of the program start date as shown on the Form I-20 or DS2019.
 Please consider this regulation carefully when making travel plans to the U.S.